Transdev NSW: Operations

-Transdev NSW operates the Region 10, 12 and 13 commuter bus services under contract to Transport for NSW.
+Transdev NSW operated the Region 13 commuter bus services and previously operated Region 10 and 12 services, under contract to Transport for NSW.
 Regions 10 services were operated by the company (then Connex) since the early 2000s.
 Region 11 and 13 services became fully operated by the company after the acquisition of other bus companies such as Transit First in the late 2000s and early 2010s.
 As a result, the smaller Region 11 was merged into the larger neighbouring Region 10.
 Transdev NSW also took responsibility for Transdev Shorelink routes in Region 12 in 2014, resulting in Transdev NSW operating in both northern and southern Sydney.

 In November 2012, Transdev Shorelink retained the contract to operate Region 12, and this contract was passed on to Transdev NSW in 2014.
 Also in January 2013, Veolia were granted seven year extensions to their Region 10 and 13 contracts.
 In November 2022, the contract for Region 12 was awarded to rival operator ComfortDelGro Australia.
-Existing services operated by Transdev NSW will be taken over by CDC NSW in May 2023.
+Existing services operated by Transdev NSW were taken over by CDC NSW in May 2023.

-Transdev NSW operates bus routes from depots at Bankstown Airport, Kingsgrove, Menai, Mount Kuring-gai, Revesby, South Granville and Taren Point.
-Transdev operates three of Sydney's Metrobus routes: M90 between Liverpool and Burwood, M91 between Hurstville and Parramatta and M92 between Sutherland and Parramatta.
-Transdev also operates one bus route to the Sydney CBD: 594 from North Turramurra.
+Transdev NSW operated bus routes from depots at Bankstown Airport, Kingsgrove, Menai, Mount Kuring-gai, Revesby, South Granville and Taren Point.
+Transdev operated three of Sydney's Metrobus routes: M90 between Liverpool and Burwood, M91 between Hurstville and Parramatta and M92 between Sutherland and Parramatta.
+Transdev also operated one bus route to the Sydney CBD: 594 from North Turramurra.

 Transdev jointly operated the temporary North West Night Bus (NW1 & NW2) with Hillsbus from May 2019 until November 2019.
 The bus service stopped at stations along the Metro North West Line on Sunday to Wednesday nights.
 Transdev also used to operate the Station Link services (SLx series) between September 2018 and May 2019, while the Epping to Chatswood rail link was closed for upgrading and conversion to Sydney Metro Northwest.
 The Station Link stopped at Epping, Chatswood, Macquarie Park, Eastwood, Macquarie University, Beecroft and St Leonards stations.
 Like the North West Night Bus, it was jointly operated with Hillsbus.

 Fleet

-As of July 2022, the fleet consists of 462 buses.
+As of November 2021, the fleet consisted of 461 buses.
 Most of the buses have white liveries.
 The fronts of the older white buses were originally yellow and were repainted when the company was rebranded as Veolia in April 2006.
-Buses dedicated to the Metrobus operation (54 as of July 2022) have a red livery applied, there was also dedicated free shuttle bus liveries though this was later removed.
+Buses dedicated to the Metrobus operation had a red livery applied, there was also dedicated free shuttle bus liveries though this was later removed.
 Since 2010 the Transport for NSW white and blue livery progressively began to be applied to the bus fleet.